CraftAcademyLabs/ca_course/prepcourse/atm_challenge/atm_challenge.md

 ## The challenge
 Our client is a financial institution that wants to allow its customers to withdraw funds from their accounts using an Automatic Teller Machine (ATM).
 They have turned to us for a prototype of a system with limited functionality.
 Our job is to write a simple Ruby program that can be run in the Interactive Ruby Shell (IRB).

-**You will be working with your Coach and your peers to get started with using RSpec as a testing framework an with implementing your code.**
+**You will work with your Coach and your peers to get started with using RSpec as a testing framework, and with implementing your code.**